korawica/fmtutil/README.md

 > This package has one dependency package, `python-dateutil`, this package use
 > for support add and sub datetime value on the Datetime formatter only.
 > If you do not want to install this package, you can use `pip install -U fmtutil`.

+> [!NOTE]
+> The Datetime formatter able to compare with the relativedelta object if you
+> already installed `python-dateutil` package.

 ## :beers: Introduction